 Determine How Much You Can Borrow in Nebraska

-FHA loan limits vary by Nebraska county, although the maximum is about $271,000.
-Conventional loans have a $417,000 ceiling at present.
+In 2020, the FHA loan limit for every Nebraska county is $331,760.
+Conventional loans have a $510,400 ceiling at for 2020.
 These limits are important to know because they give first-time buyers a sense of how much house they will likely be able to buy in Nebraska, and this helps focus on the best choices when seeing properties with a realtor.
 Here is a breakdown of lending limits throughout Nebraska:

 Buying a Home in Nebraska: Tips from the Experts